RoundTableTTRPG/RoundTable/Design.md

 Campaigns are years-long series of adventures that come together to thoroughly develop many characters per player, many regions and factions, and everything in between.
 Campaigns often explore world-changing events and their effects on the people of a setting, or themes of certain philosophical questions like the nature of humanity.
 Campaigns are generally not built around player characters, and players are encouraged to change characters and roles regularly.
 You can start designing a campaign by putting together one or two adventure ideas, but they should emerge organically one adventure at a time from your table.

-## The Design Section, Which is not Only for GMs
+## The Design Section, Which is not Only for GMs {#the-design-section,-which-is-not-only-for-gms}

 ### Designing at a Round Table